wtplant/blockmatics/README.md

 # blockmatics
-This is a streamlit app deployed on an EC2 instance.
+This is a streamlit app hosted on an EC2 instance and **now deployed via Docker Container**.
 App utilizes the JSON RPC API to capture live blockchian data.
 This includes new blocks produced on the top chains by TVL.

-*The next iteration will be deploying this app via Docker*
+~~*The next iteration will be deploying this app via Docker*~~

 **streamlit docs:**
 https://docs.streamlit.io/